 The Alps span countries known for some of the best food and wine.
 Wine aficionados can find plenty of delicious varieties from France and Italy, and foodies can indulge in phenomenal dishes in small alpine cafes and decadent restaurants.

 Outdoor activities abound in the Alps as well.
 The Dolomites offer aided climbing routes called via ferratas, literally “iron roads”, where adventurers can climb across the peaks with the help of ladders and chains.
 More advanced climbers can access world-class mountaineering, ice climbing, and guided climbing.
-Just make sure to bring along the best 4 season tent so you stay warm in the high-altitude cold.
+Make sure to bring along a great 4 season tent so you stay warm in the high-altitude cold.
 The less-adventurous can stick to day hiking and backpacking through some of the world’s most beautiful alpine climates.
 Skiing resorts like Arosa in Switzerland and St. Anton in Austria are sure to satisfy skiers of all levels, all while offering accommodations for couples in romantic suites and cabins.

 #5: Chocolate!
 (And Other Treats)